awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-nodejs-configuration.md

 The disadvantage of defining rules locally is that the fixed target is applied by each instance of the recorder independently, instead of being managed by the X\-Ray service\.
 As you deploy more hosts, the fixed rate is multiplied, making it harder to control the amount of data recorded\.

-On Lambda, you cannot modify the sampling rate\.
-If your function is called by an instrumented service, calls generated requests that were sampled by that service will be recorded by Lambda\.
+On AWS Lambda, you cannot modify the sampling rate\.
+If your function is called by an instrumented service, calls that generated requests that were sampled by that service will be recorded by Lambda\.
 If active tracing is enabled and no tracing header is present, Lambda makes the sampling decision\.

 To configure backup rules, tell the X\-Ray SDK for Node\.js to load sampling rules from a file with `setSamplingRules`\.